oktadev/okta-blog/_source/_posts/2020-07-20-easy-user-sync-hooks.md

 In your Okta tenant, navigate to **Workflow > Event Hooks** in the Admin Portal and select Create Event Hook.

 Give the hook a name and enter your Glitch base url + `/userTransfer` as the URL.
-For **Subscribe to events**, select **User created** from the dropdown as that’s what we’ll be using for this example and select **Save & continue**.
+For **Subscribe to events**, select **User created** from the dropdown as that's what we'll be using for this example and select **Save & continue**.
 If you require a hook for a different event, you can review available options in our [Event Hooks Catalog](https://developer.okta.com/docs/reference/api/event-types/?q=event-hook-eligible).

 {% img blog/easy-user-sync-hooks/event-hook-create.png alt:"create event hook" width:"773" %}{: .center-image }